jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

 ### IV.
 Add a new layer

 1. To add and symbolize your data, you will need to add it as a new layer to the style.
-On the **Layers** panel, click the **+** button to add a new layer, from the **Source** menu, and find and select the **renter** layer that you uploaded as a tileset.
+On the **Layers** panel, click the **+** button then **Custom layer** to add a new layer.
+2. From the **Source** menu, and find and select the **renter** layer that you uploaded as a tileset.
     <p align="center">
       <img src="Images/New Layer.png">
     </p>

-2. A popup may tell you the data isn't visible in your current view. click **Go to data** to quicky pan from Boston to Portland.
+3. A popup may tell you the data isn't visible in your current view. click **Go to data** to quicky pan from Boston to the data in Portland.

-3. The editor is now showing your map in “x-ray mode.”
+4. The editor is now showing your map in “x-ray mode.”
 X-ray mode shows all the data in the sources added to the style, regardless of whether there is a layer to style it.

     Your new layer will be highlighted on the x-ray map.
 If it doesn't look like the image below, you may need to change the "Type" to "Circle".